ttvand/ttvand.github.io/_posts/2016-07-09-Winning approach of the Facebook V Kaggle competition.md

 Generating a ~.62 score could however be achieved in about two weeks by focusing on the most relevant NN features.
 I would suggest to consider 3 of the 7 distance constants (1, 2.5 and 4) and omit the mid KNN features.
 Cutting the first level models from 100 to 10 and the second level models from 30 to 5 would also not result in a strong performance decrease (estimated decrease of 0.1%) and cut the computation time to less than a week.
 You could of course run the logic on multiple instances and further speed things up.

 I really enjoyed working on this competition even though it was already one of the busiest periods of my life.
 The competition was launched while I was in the middle of writing my Master's Thesis in statistics in combination with a full time job.
 The data shows many interesting noisy and time dependent patterns which motivated me to play with the data before and after work.
 It was definitely worth every second of my time!
-I was inspired by the work of other [Kaggle winners](http://blog.kaggle.com/2014/08/01/learning-from-the-best/) and succesfully implemented my first two level model.
+I was inspired by the work of other <a href="http://blog.kaggle.com/2014/08/01/learning-from-the-best/" target="_blank">Kaggle winners</a>and succesfully implemented my first two level model.
 Winning the competition is a nice extra but it's even better to have learnt a lot from the other competitors, thank you all!